MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/controlling-driver-access.md

 A driver can also check system-wide privileges.
 For example, a driver can test the Load/Unload Driver privilege before it forwards an IRP down the device stack.
 Drivers should check privileges when passing an IRP down the device stack.
 When the IRP is returning back up the device stack, checking privilege is not effective because the I/O is already complete.

 FILE\_ANY\_ACCESS authorizes the I/O Manager to send an IRP for any caller that has a handle to the device, creating a possible path for malicious users to compromise the system.
-The the alternative is to use the *RequiredAccess* bits in an IOCTL definition indicate the type of access that a caller must request when opening the file object that represents the device.
+The alternative is to use the *RequiredAccess* bits in an IOCTL definition indicate the type of access that a caller must request when opening the file object that represents the device.
 The system-defined constant FILE\_ANY\_ACCESS, commonly used for driver IOCTLs and FSCTLs, authorizes the I/O Manager to send an IRP for any caller that has a handle to the device (that is, a handle to the file object that represents the target device object).
 FILE\_ANY\_ACCESS essentially allows unrestricted access to the target device.

 Although FILE\_ANY\_ACCESS makes life easy for callers, it's risky for drivers because it can create a possible path for malicious users to compromise the system.
 For example, an IOCTL might put the device in a particular state that should only be in effect for legitimate reads and writes to the device.
 If the IOCTL's RequiredAccess is set to FILE\_ANY\_ACCESS, any caller could issue the IOCTL.